dd32/td-gh-ex/readme.txt

 For more FAQs, visit https://catchthemes.com/frequently-asked-questions/

 == Changelog ==

+= 3.4 (Released: August 12, 2020) =
+* Bug Fixed: Keyboard navigation js issue
+* Removed: Cycle slider shuffle not compatible with theme check so it has been removed
+* Updated: Screenshot and other images
+* Updated: Theme Check Issues
+* Updated: Translation function escaping

 = 3.3 (Released: August 26, 2019) =
 * Added: Support for wp_body_open action